Skip to contents

 #> NA's :7

-Note that to use your own species by traits data.frame, it should follow similar structure with the first column being named "species" and the other ones containing traits.
+Note that to use your own species by traits data.frame, it should follow a similar structure with the first column being named "species" and the other ones containing traits.

 Site x Species